PAYLHORSE-Software/Jodot/README.md

 ## ABOUT
 **Secret language bindings for the GDExtension API.**

 Pursuing antagonism to Godot's OOP, and favor to a GDScript-free workflow.
-WIP!

 > 🛈 **A testament to the language, and to temperance:**
 >